jr-baldwin/Researcher_Bias_Methods/README.md

 # Researcher_Bias_Methods

 This repository contains scripts and tutorials for implementing the approaches described in the article ["Protecting against researcher bias in secondary data analysis: Challenges and potential solutions"](https://psyarxiv.com/md5pe/).
+Scripts are provided in .Rmd and .md formats (.md format is recommended for viewing).

 Scripts are provided as follows: